gerlacdt/oauth-spring-boot/README.md

 # now you login via Browser and get a JWT token
 # http://localhost:9090/login
-# you will be redirected to Keycloak and after successful authenication you will be redcirected to the app homepage which contains a link to the JWT token
+# you will be redirected to Keycloak and after successful authentication
+# you will be redirected to the app homepage which contains a link to the JWT token

 # with the JWT token, you can make http requests
-TOKEN="<put your JWT token here>" curl -v -H "Authorization: Bearer $TOKEN" "http://localhost:9090/hello curl -v -H "Authorization: Bearer $TOKEN" "http://localhost:9090/greeting
+TOKEN="<put your JWT token here>" curl -v -H "Authorization: Bearer $TOKEN" "http://localhost:9090/hello" curl -v -H "Authorization: Bearer $TOKEN" "http://localhost:9090/greeting"

 # after work, you can kill the keycloak container
 make keycloak-stop